top of page

 Financial Advice for Resident Expats in Italy

-• a complex reporting process to declare capital gains and dividends requiring a 'commercialista' (local accountant), incurring both time and money but essential to avoid mistakes
+• a complex reporting process to declare capital gains and dividends requiring a 'commercialista' (local accountant), incurring both time and money but is essential to avoid mistakes

 Tax-efficient Expat Investments in Italy